Protein Muddy Buddies

 Serve – Spread the muddy buddies onto parchment paper to cool completely.
 Make sure you let it cool for a while before putting it in a container, otherwise your mix will get soggy!
 Store in an airtight container in the refrigerator.

-Tip!
-Keeping it in the fridge will keep it fresh and crunchy!
+Store your protein muddy buddies in the fridge to keep it fresh and crunchy!

 Make a batch to take to your next holiday party or portion into cute containers and give it away as gifts.
 Or keep it around the house – but I will warn you, it’s easy to eat a whole batch of it in a day.
 Not that happened to me or anything. 😉